-Acquisition/Easement: Purchase land or establish an easement or other temporary contractual agreement for land, in order to maintain or improve salmon habitat conditions.
+• Acquisition/Easement: Project will use funds to purchase land or establish an easement or other temporary contractual agreement for land, in order to maintain or improve salmon habitat conditions.

-- Fish Passage: Remove stream-crossing structures or restore, upgrade, and replace stream-crossing structures to allow migration of all fish life-history stages and the natural movement of streambed material and large woody material. - Road Decommissioning: Eliminate existing road(s) for the reestablishment of natural channel configurations and natural habitat functions. - Drainage/Stabilization: Increase water crossing structure sizes to better accommodate peak flows.
-Increase number of cross drains to avoid excess flow into any drainage, and remove side cast at segments in risk of failure. - Flood Plain & Wetlands: Reconnect or re-design lowlands, road segments, dikes, bank armoring, revetments and fill that are specifically impacting floodplain, channel, or wetland function.
+- Fish Passage: Remove stream-crossing structures or restore, upgrade, and replace stream-crossing structures to allow migration of all fish life-history stages and the natural movement of streambed material and large woody material.
+Scorers should consider the severity of the blockage. - Road Decommissioning: Eliminate existing road(s) for the reestablishment of natural channel configurations and natural habitat functions. - Drainage/Stabilization: Increase water crossing structure (including but not limited to, bridges, culverts, crossdrains) sizes or numbers, specifically to improve drainage and stability, to avoid excess flow into any drainage, and remove side cast at segments in risk of failure.
+Consider the risk of failure and sediment delivery to the system.
+Fish passage projects are not applicable for this method type unless they are part of a larger package. - Flood Plain & Wetlands: Reconnect or re-design lowlands, road segments, dikes, bank armoring, revetments and fill that are specifically impacting floodplain, channel, or wetland function.
 This can include removing, relocating and redesigning road segments, dikes, bank armoring, revetments or fills that are specifically impacting floodplain or wetland function and hydrology. - Large Woody Material Placement: Design and place large woody material structures to promote natural channel processes.
 These structures provide cover; create channel complexity, segregate and stabilize spawning substrate; trap and accumulate natural large woody material; and/or to protect significant habitat features within flood plains for the maintenance of productive fish habitat. - Riparian Restoration: Restore riparian processes by inventorying and removing invasive species along banks and river bars within basins using appropriate methods for removal and control.
 Promote appropriate age and species composition of vegetation through landscaping, thinning, planting, understory vegetation control, conversion of riparian areas to mixed stands and replanting.
-Fence riparian areas from livestock; relocate parallel roads and other infrastructure away from riparian areas when possible. - Instream Structure Removal/Abandonment: Permanently remove culverts, failed bridges, cedar spalts, and other anthropogenic instream blockages so that the channel returns to natural conditions. - Instream Structure Improvement/Replacement: Improve or replace existing culverts, bridges, or other failed instream structures so that the channel returns to adequate function for the support of salmon habitat. - Other: Conduct special assessments, perform quantitative and spatial modeling or apply new technology.
+Fence riparian areas from livestock; relocate parallel roads and other infrastructure away from riparian areas when possible. - Instream Structure Removal/Abandonment: Permanently remove culverts, failed bridges, cedar spalts, and other anthropogenic instream blockages so that the channel returns to natural conditions, leaving no structure behind. - Instream Structure Improvement/Replacement: Improve or replace existing culverts, bridges, or other failed instream structures so that the channel returns to adequate function for the support of salmon habitat. - Other (methods not captured above): Conduct special assessments, perform quantitative and spatial modeling or apply new technology.
 Examples include assessments or monitoring of riparian conditions, cold water refugia, invasive species, rip rap, culverts, etc.